Japanese Gardens in Autumn

 • We’ll stop for lunch on our way to our next garden (not included).

 • The last temple gardens of our tour bring our inquiry into Japanese gardens up to modern times with a visit to Tofuku-ji Temple.
 It is one of the Five Great Zen Temples in Kyoto and was founded in 1236, but the gardens we see today were not made until 1939.
 Encircling the temple's main building are four distinct gardens that fuse the simplicity of 13th-century design with a modernist sensibility.
 Mirei Shigemori, a renowned landscape architect, designed them.
-The southern garden, a dry landscape garden, interprets elements of Chinese mythology with swirling gravel in front as the sea, unusually detailed rocks as legendary islands, and five mossy hillocks crowned with a single pine, representing Kyoto's five notable Zen temples.
+The southern garden, a dry landscape garden, interprets elements of Chinese mythology with swirling gravel in front of the sea, unusually detailed rocks as legendary islands, and five mossy hillocks crowned with a single pine, representing Kyoto's five notable Zen temples.
 The western garden contrasts squares of white gravel with clipped azaleas, a design possibly inspired by land division methods.
 In the east, seven round recycled bridge piers stand in raked sand and moss, echoing the celestial pattern of Ursa Major (the big dipper), with the raked gravel symbolizing the night sky.
 The northern garden displays a checkerboard pattern of square stones amid moss, gradually fading into a backdrop of azaleas.
 Revered as the zenith of contemporary Japanese garden design, these gardens' abstract expressions, particularly the arrangement of square stones within the lush moss, have achieved iconic status, inspiring garden makers worldwide.

-• We return to our hotel for the last night, then gather at a local restaurant TBD (included) for our Farewell Dinner included.
+• We return to our hotel for the last night, then gather at a local restaurant (included) for our Farewell Dinner included.

 • Our time together ends, but garden lovers will likely find inspiration wherever they are.
 Tour members can choose to return home or carry on the adventure.